Joshua-Okidi/qr-code/README-template.md

   - It was really difficult for me to centralize the QR code and it's surrounding box.
   - Similarly, a very tough phase I went through was how to make the QR Image shrink alongside the Box.
   - From w3schools, under CSS shadow effects, I was able to add shadow box to my div.
+  -

-**Note: Using just HTML and CSS, how do I make this image remain in the middle with the box at different viewports?**
+**Note: Using just HTML and CSS, how do I make this image remain in the middle with the box at different viewports?
+A very important thing I learnt**
 ### Built with

 - Semantic HTML5 markup